Nesheemah Kids Yoga Teacher Training

 Who is NKYTT for?

-This comprehensive program is for yoga instructors, classroom educators, administrators, directors, counselors, physical and occupational therapists, nurses and anyone who works with children, ages 3-17, and has the mission of bringing out the best in them.
+This comprehensive program is for yoga instructors, classroom educators, administrators, directors, counselors, physical and occupational therapists, speech pathologists, school social workers and psychologists, pediatric nurses and anyone who works with children, ages 3-17, and has the mission of bringing out the best in them.

 NKYTT trainees will learn the many ways that yoga can create joy; promote the healthy physical, emotional and social development of children; and help them develop life-long healthy habits.